camp5456/webspiration/website-maintenance-deck/README.md

 ### Using the Card Editor

-1. Go to `webspirationconsulting.com/glow-up-deck/edit.html`
+1. Go to `webspirationconsulting.com/website-maintenance-deck/edit.html`
 2. Login with password: `glowup2025` (CHANGE THIS in edit.js line 2!)
 3. Click any card to edit it
 4. Update the content in the form
 5. See live preview as you type
 6. Click "Save Changes"
 7. When done, click "Download Updated JSON"
-8. Replace `cards.json` in your repo with the downloaded file
+8. Replace `cards.json` with the downloaded file
-9. Push to GitHub
+9. Push changes to update live site

 ### Changing the Editor Password